d-gilles/dotfiles/README.md

 Operating System: This setup is tailored for Ubuntu-based systems.
 Using a different distribution or operating system might require adjustments.

 Git: Ensure you have Git installed to clone the repository and handle version control.

-Installation:
+If you dont have it:
 ```
 sudo apt update
 sudo apt install git -y